knothed/happy-rad/Readme.md

 # happy-rad

-This repository exposes two cabal packages which extend [modular `happy`](https://github.com/piknotech/happy/tree/modularization) by a recursive ascent-descent backend:

-- `rad-backend` contains the rad-backend implementation;
-- `happy-rad` is the executable where the baseline happy packages and `rad-backend` are put together.

-This means `happy-rad` exposes all standard `happy` functionality and additionally provides a recursive ascent descent backend.
-To use it, call `happy-rad` with the `-r / --rad` flag.

-If the `--rad` flag is set, `happy-rad` will produce recursive ascent-descent code.
-Otherwise, it will produce normal LALR/GLR `happy` code.
+This repository is a version of [happy](https://github.com/haskell/happy) which uses a recursive ascent-descent backend as described in [this bachelors thesis](https://pp.ipd.kit.edu/uploads/publikationen/knothe20bachelorarbeit.pdf).
+It uses happy-lib to do .y-file parsing and processing and only uses a different backend for RAD code generation.

 ## Building

 Build via:

 ```
-$ cabal build happy-rad
+$ cabal build
-$ cabal build happy-rad -f -bootstrap
+$ cabal build -f -bootstrap
 ```

 (depending on whether you want a bootstrapped happy (by default) or not), and perform the tests via:

 ```
-$ cabal test happy-rad
+$ cabal test
-$ cabal test happy-rad -f -bootstrap
+$ cabal test -f -bootstrap
 ```